opencog/atomspace/opencog/haskell/README.md

 [building](https://github.com/opencog/atomspace#building-atomspace) and
 [installing](https://github.com/opencog/atomspace#install) the AtomSpace.

+This will install automatically the haskell library.

-Then move to this directory (/opencog/haskell) and build and install the opencog-atomspace haskell library:
+If you want to install only the haskell library, for example a new version, move to this directory (/opencog/haskell), remove the dist folder, and build and install the opencog-atomspace haskell library with these commands:

 ```
  cabal configure